yapweijun1996/Apple-Watch-AI-Agent-v1/md/checklist_v1.md

 - [ ] Plan notification and complication integration (if needed)
 - [ ] Define data privacy and security requirements
 - [ ] Create wireframes or prototypes
+- [ ] Design secure API key handling and error messaging

 ## 3. Development Setup
 - [ ] Set up Xcode project for watchOS
 - [ ] Configure necessary entitlements (Siri, HealthKit, etc.)
 - [ ] Integrate CoreML or other AI frameworks
 - [ ] Set up version control (e.g., Git)
+- [ ] Create or update `scripts_v1.js` to manage API key integration for Gemini, Gemma, and Google
+    - [x] Note: `apiKey` is already defined in `scripts_v1.js`; no amendment needed at this stage
+- [ ] Ensure API keys are not hardcoded and are securely referenced in code

 ## 4. Core Functionality Implementation
 - [ ] Implement main AI logic (on-device or cloud-based)